How to Sign Up for Unemployment Insurance in Massachusetts

 - Bank account number and routing and transit numbers if the applicant would like to receive payment by direct deposit

-Applicants who file for unemployment and have dependent children that they support financially may be eligible to receive an increase in their weekly benefit amount as determined by the Massachusetts Department of Unemployment Assistance (DUA).
+Applicants who choose to file for unemployment and have dependent children that they support financially may be eligible to receive an increase in their weekly benefit amount as determined by the Massachusetts Department of Unemployment Assistance (DUA).
 This allowance is referred to as the Dependency Allowance (DA).
-Under this allowance, unemployment applicants may be eligible for an increase of $25 per week for each dependent child, with funds not exceeding 50 percent of the weekly UI benefit claim.

 Under MA unemployment registration rules, in order to claim a dependent child, the applicant must be the parent, stepparent, adoptive parent, or legal guardian of the child.
 Additionally, the child must be under 18 years of age as of the effective date of the UI claim, or over 18 and be unable to earn a wage because of a permanent mental or physical disability, or between the ages of 18 and 24 and a full-time student at an educational institution.